stormalf/porth/README.md

 1.0.33 Adding OPENW, READF, WRITEF to have the capability to read file content and to write into a new file.
 Fixing README mistake between $ and @.
 Missing controls on File like if open failed negative numbers return in RAX not checked.

+1.0.34 Enabling warnings during test to check if the stack is empty at the end.
+Usage of MEM leaves address on the stack.
+DROP needed to keep the stack empty at the end.
+Probably same issue with OVER ?
+Adding other variables types i8, i16, i32, i64 and bool.
+Adding controls to forbid wrong values depending the variable types.

 ## simulation

 The simulation/interpreter mode is too long.
 By generating a shared library using cython it seems a little bit faster (I used my pytoc tool to generate the shared library).
 The euler6 example takes :